openziti/ziti-doc/docusaurus/docs-ops/03-pki.md

 Network.
 A Ziti Network is capable of using third party PKIs as the trust mechanism for enrollment and authentication of clients for a Ziti Network.

-With the PKI being managed externalliy a Ziti Network is never in posession of the private key.
+With the PKI being managed externally a Ziti Network is never in possession of the private key.
 This means the Ziti Network cannot maintain nor distribute certificates necessary for creating secure connections.
 The Ziti Network is only capable of verifying if the certificate presented was signed by the externally managed PKI.